 Television and film producers are the unsung heroes of any movie, TV program, commercial, etc. Some of the tasks producers may handle include managing schedules, coordinating locations, overseeing script rewrites, and arranging for financing.
 If there's a problem to solve or a question to answer, producers take the lead.
 As you can see, there are many different potential responsibilities that can be part of the producer role.

-See below for a list of the five biggest skills producers need to have, as well as a full list of skills required from producers.
+Here is a list of the five primary skillsets producers need to have, as well as attached lists of related skills used by successful producers.

 How to Use Skills Lists

-Second, you can use these in your cover letter.
-In the body of your letter, you can mention one or two of these skills, and give a specific example of a time when you demonstrated those skills at work.
-If there are specific skills mentioned in the job posting, be sure to highlight those in your letter.
+You can also use these phrases in your cover letter, mentioning one or two of these skills in the body of the letter.
+Be sure to provide specific examples of times when you demonstrated these skills at work, as well.
+If there are specific skills mentioned in the job posting, make a point of echoing and highlighting these in your letter.

-Third, you can use these skill words in your job interviews.
-Make sure you have at least one example of a time you used each of the top five skills listed here to share with employers.
+A third opportunity to mention these skill words is in your job interviews.
+Make sure you have at least one example of a time you used each of the top five skillsets listed here to share with employers.

-Of course, each job will require different skills and experiences, so make sure you read the job description carefully, focus on the skills listed by the employer, and tailor your resume and cover letter accordingly.
+Of course, each job will require different skills and experiences, so be sure to read the job description carefully, focus on the skills listed by the employer, and tailor your resume and cover letter accordingly.